aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/iadjustvalue/raw_value/_index.md

 ## raw_value property
-Returns or sets ajustment value "as is".
+Returns or sets adjustment value "as is".
             Read/write **int**.

 ### Definition: